entron/entity-embedding-rossmann/README.md

 python3 train_test_model.py
 ```

-You can anaylize the embeddings with the ipython notebook included.
+You can anaylize the embeddings with [plot_embeddings.ipynb](https://github.com/entron/entity-embedding-rossmann/blob/master/plot_embeddings.ipynb).
 This is the learned embeeding of German States printed in 2D (with the Kaggle branch):

 [![](https://plot.ly/~entron/0/.png)](https://plot.ly/~entron/0.embed)